jamesandersen/dotnet-on-lambda/STEP3.md

             ```
             CodeUri: ./bin/Debug/netcoreapp1.0/publish
             ```
         * **Events Become API Gateway Resources** - The objects defined under "Events" are what will trigger your lambda function.
 In our case we are defining API endpoints, hence `Type: Api`.
 The `Path: /api/starwars/{proxy+}` means that any endpoint hitting the AWS API gateway matching `/api/starwars/*` will be forwarded on to our Lambda Function.
-We want both `GET` and `POST` to reach our API<sup>1</sup>.
+We want both `GET` and `POST` to reach our API.

             ```
             Events: